A chin implant will define, sculpt and balance!

 A defined and strong chin is considered by many as a sign of strength and beauty.
 There is a safe and long lasting method to correct a receding chin, sought after by some men and women – often for very different reasons.
 Chin augmentation is a surgical procedure that changes the contours of your face, augments a weak chin and gives an attractive look of distinction.

 Another benefit that chin implants can provide is balancing out other facial features.
-Chin implants are often recommended to patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
+Chin implants are often recommended for patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
 It is common to combine a chin implant with cheek implants for higher cheekbones.

 Who is the best candidate?